 Your business may be better served by having a separate mobile device site

 In our August 28, 2013 blog post, titled “2013 Is the Year of Responsive Design (RD)” we described the many advantages of creating one website both for potential customer PCs and mobile devices.
-A responsive website resizes content automatically depending on the size of the screen.
+Responsive web design resizes content automatically depending on the size of the screen.
 And, in fact, in 2012, Google pronounced that they prefer website owners to use responsive design.

 There is more to the story, however.
 Mobile website technology continues to advance in parallel with responsive design.
 As we move into 2014, it’s important to take a close look at how your business may be better served by having a separate mobile device site.